mashion/devopscasts/articles/2011-07-31-chef-solo-basics.md

 (terminal)

-Today we'll keep things simple and just install a redis server.
+Today we'll keep things simple and just install a nginx server.
 We could use the opcode cookbook, but we'll make one from scratch to get some practice working with cookbooks.

 To create a cookbook, use the knife cookbook command.

-    $ knife cookbook create redis -o cookbooks
+    $ knife cookbook create nginx -o cookbooks

-We specify the name of the cookbook, redis.
+We specify the name of the cookbook, nginx.
 And use the -o option to tell knife to store it in the cookbooks directory.
 Each cookbook contains a default recipe.
-We'll use this recipe to install and start the redis server.
+We'll use this recipe to install and start the nginx server.

-(redcar: cookbooks/redis/recipes/default.rb)
+(redcar: cookbooks/nginx/recipes/default.rb)

 Chef uses a Ruby DSL to define recipes.
-To install redis from the ubuntu package we use the package resource.
-Then to ensure that redis is started on every boot, we use the service resource.
-Since redis comes with a regular SysV control script, we'll tell chef that it supports restart and status.
-This tells chef to use the SysV script rather than trying to inspect the process table to check if redis is running or not.
+To install nginx from the ubuntu package we use the package resource.
+Then to ensure that nginx is started now and on every boot, we use the service resource.
+Since nginx comes with a regular SysV control script, we'll tell chef that it supports restart and status.
+This tells chef to use the SysV script rather than trying to inspect the process table to check if nginx is running or not.

 (terminal)